How to Upload Photos to Google Drive and Share a Link

 Under General access, click the dropdown next to Restricted and select Anyone with the link.

-- Use Anyone with the link only when the photos are okay to share broadly, such as event photos, portfolios, or client deliverables.
+Choose Anyone with the link only when the photos are safe to share broadly, such as event photos, portfolios, or client deliverables.

 -